larrykluger/Register-Plus-Redux/readme.txt

 = Didn't Register Plus have a feature to allow duplicate e-mail addresses? = Register Plus did have a feature that allowed multiple users to register with the same e-mail address.
 I'm not sure when that stopped working for Register Plus, but I can assure you, that method doesn't work in WordPress 3.0 and will not work in any future revision.
 Register Plus' method was pretty simple, if the email_exists error is thrown, unthrow it.
 Well, that works, to a degree, but once WordPress actually builds the user it chokes up and unpleasant things happen, in my experience.
 I'll leave this feature to brigher minds then my own to fix.

+= Things to Keep in Mind =
+Really for me, more than you, but who's nitpicking.

+HTML attributes should go in the following order name -> id -> class

 == Screenshots ==

 1. A Modified Registration Page